 The authenticity of the list is really a question of very little moment.
 Even if it were authentic, it could in itself have no binding authority for the Church at large.
 The Synod was small and (as it seems) unorthodox.
 But the genuine decree has none the less considerable historical interest.
 For the first time the Canonical Books of Scripture were invested with a special and exclusive ecclesiastical authority.
 Cyril, in opposition to Athanasius, had already marked out the same law, though general usage still sanctioned a wider range of ecclesiastical books.
 The change was called for by the circumstances of the Church; and as the Arian party, CHAP.
-VII. of whom the Synod appears to have been com- A.D.
-340-450. posed, were always inclined towards the stricter view of the Canon, it was natural that they should touch upon the subject in a series of disciplinary rules.
-But if the origin of the Laodicene decrees is not above suspicion, they were fully ratified at a later time by the Eastern Church at the Quinisextine Council of Constan- A.D.
-692. tinople, and sometimes with the appended list of See Ch. ix. the sacred books, sometimes without it, passed into the general code of Christendom.

-No special list of the Books of Holy Scripture ii.
-The has been given by any Alexandrine writer of the Church of Alexandria. fourth or fifth centuries in addition to that of Athanasius.
-Didymus, who probably wrote be- tc.
+VII. of whom the Synod appears to have been composed, were always inclined towards the stricter view of the Canon, it was natural that they should touch upon the subject in a series of disciplinary rules.
+But if the origin of the Laodicene decrees is not above suspicion, they were fully ratified at a later time by the Eastern Church at the Quinisextine Council of Constantinople, and sometimes with the appended list of the sacred books, sometimes without it, passed into the general code of Christendom.
+No special list of the Books of Holy Scripture #.
+The has been given by any Alexandrine writer of the Alexandria. fourth or fifth centuries in addition to that of Athanasius.
+DIDYMUS, who probably wrote be- tc.
 A.D.
 395. fore Athanasius' Festal Letter was issued, published a commentary on the Seven Catholic Epistles, but especially remarked that 2 Peter 'was [accounted] spurious, and not included in the Testament, though it was publicly read.'
 The statement is preserved only in a translation, and, like the corresponding remark of Eusebius upon the Epistle of St James, probably refers to the doubts entertained by some as to the Book and does not express the judgment of Didymus himself.
-At least it is evident from the range of his Commentary that the seven Epistles were popularly reckoned as forming a complete whole; and he uses the Second Epistle of Peter himself frequently and without reserve.
+At least it is evident from the range of his Commentary that the seven Epistles were popularly reckoned as forming a complete whole: and he uses the Second Epistle of Peter himself frequently and without reserve.
 This is also shewn by the later work of EUTHALIUS, who c.
 A.D.
 450. published an edition of fourteen Epistles of St Paul and of seven Catholic Epistles by the help of ancient MSS.
-The incidental quotations of Cyril of Alexandria († A.D.
-444).
-ISIDORE

-CHAP.
-VII. (†A.D.
-440), and MACARIUS (†C. A.D.
+The incidental quotations of CYRIL of Alexandria († A.D.
+444), ISIDORE CHAP.
+VII. (+ A.D.
+440), and MACARIUS (+ C. A.D.
 390) bear A.D.
 340-450. witness generally to all the disputed books of the New Testament.
+The usage of these later Alexandrine Fathers Apocrypha at with regard to the books of the Apocrypha agrees with that of Origen and Athanasius.
+They cite them habitually as Scripture; and though they use them less frequently on the whole than the books of the Hebrew Canon-the references to Maccabees and Judith are extremely rare-yet in other respects they treat them in the same way as the Canonical Scriptures.
+Baruch and Wisdom in especial were placed in practice on the same footing as the undoubted works of Jeremiah and Solomon.
+To take one Father only, Didymus quotes Wisdom, Baruch, the additions to Daniel, and Ecclesiasticus as Scripture.
+The example of Athanasius himself shows how this custom must be interpreted.
+EPIPHANIUS. † A.D.
+404.